New research has revealed the extent of the British public’s debt problems, with at least 70% of the UK’s working population ‘chronically broke’.

 90% feel well treated and 69% well paid, even if work is a means to an end.
 But they have low savings, and rely on work for income so are vulnerable to a shock.
 Their routine jobs are at high risk of automation.

 Mid-earning, passionate and often millennials (50% under 35), 70% think they make a positive contribution to society at work.
 They are most likely to rely on others, such as parents, for income.
 They are urbane and 25% have more than £10,000 saved.

 Have regular jobs with high income and high savings, but worry the link between hard work and fair pay has broken.
 73% are stressed but only 20% think their pay reflects their efforts.

 Typical job: middle manager.

-The high-flyers: The wealthiest group with 55% having more than £10,000 in savings.
+The wealthiest group with 55% having more than £10,000 in savings.
 They are successful at adapting to automation, and the most likely group to value new technology.
-They report high job security, high autonomy and high fulfilment.
+They report high job security, high autonomy and high fulfillment.